o19s/trireme/README.md

-# DSE Migrator
+# Trireme
-Tool providing migration support for Apache Cassandra and DataStax Enterprise Cassandra & Solr.
+Trireme is a tool providing migration support for Apache Cassandra, DataStax Enterprise Cassandra & Solr.
 Commands are run using the [Invoke](https://github.com/pyinvoke/invoke) CLI tool.

 ## Python Dependencies